artygenz/DOL-EO-Management/README.md

 ---

-*This system is actively maintained and used for DOL Executive Order management workflows.*
+*This system is actively maintained and used for U.S. Department of Labor Executive Order management workflows.*